harness787/nostalgia-circus/README.md

 ### Features Left to Implement
 - I eventually plan to make the site a booking hub for the band where business owners and event organizers can come and book Nostalgia Circus to play at their venues.
+- I also plan to add the band's official youtube to the youtube icon located in the contact tab once it is created.

 ## Technologies Used